China in rare crackdown on sex industry in southern vice hub

 Media said 67 people were arrested and 12 venues were shut down in a sting operation involving thousands of police in the Dongguan region at the heart of China’s Pearl River Delta industrial hub in the southern province of Guangdong.

-Provincial Communist party boss Hu Chunhua, a rising star who has been tipped for future national leadership, stressed the need “to conduct an extensive trawling-style crackdown on the entire city”, according to a report in the Nanfang Daily.
+Provincial Communist party boss Hu Chunhua, stressed the need “to conduct an extensive trawling-style crackdown on the entire city”, according to a report in the Nanfang Daily.

 China’s main state broadcaster, China Central Television (CCTV), aired a half-hour report on Sunday chronicling what appeared to be extensive and open prostitution in five towns across Dongguan.